kinderhead/Amethyst/README.md

 As you can see, macro arguments can be mixed with regular arguments.

 **WARNING**: only string literals can be passed into macro string arguments.
 This is because Minecraft strips quotes from strings and un-escapes them, and there is no good way to re-escape the strings later.
 Use `macro nbt` if this behavior is intended.
+Additionally, functions with macro strings cannot have conditional blocks or anything similar where the macros have to be propagated between `.mcfunction`s.

 ### Global Variables